peterhinch/micropython-async/TUTORIAL.md

         event.set()
 ```

-Especially if multiple coros are to wait on a single event, consider using a
+Where multiple coros wait on a single event synchronisationcan be achieved by
-``Barrier`` object described below.
-This is because the coro which raised the
-event has no way to determine whether all others have received it; determining
-when to clear it down requires further synchronisation.
-One way to achieve this
-is with an acknowledge event, but each coro would need to provide one:
+means of an acknowledge event.
+Each coro needs a separate event.

 ```python
 async def eventwait(event, ack_event):